Where are your mats made?

 Do Tatami Mats have a scent?

 Yes, the rice straw fill and rush grass surface are natural plants and emit a natural grass scent.
 The scent may seem to dissipate over time but it is likely the owner becomes desensitized to the fragrance.
 If the scent is too strong when you receive them or if you have allergies, you can try placing the mats in a well ventilated room or cool, dry location outside for a few hours or days.
-If you are very sensitive grass scents or allergies, we suggest buying one mat to see if it you have toleration of the scent.
-For safety and health standards we are unable to accept returns of mats, so use caution if you are super sensitive to these kinds of scents.
+If you are very sensitive to grass scents or allergies, we suggest buying one mat to see if it you have toleration of the scent.
+For safety and health standards we are unable to accept returns of mats, so use caution if you are sensitive to these kinds of scents.
 Because our mats are non-returnable, you can be assured that you are purchasing and receiving new, unused tatami mats.

 Are your mats treated?